cmacher/lightning-talks/futures/presentation/README.md

 This Lightning Talk presentation uses https://github.com/hakimel/reveal.js.

-Just open index.html in your browser.
+Just open index.html in your browser to view the slides.